 Contact Leigh Day’s international corruption and whistleblowing team today to discuss your case

-Leigh Day’s International corruption and whistleblowing team represents individuals working for UK companies, their subsidiaries or UK government entities in an international setting, who have been exposed to unethical or corrupt practices and have suffered harm as a result.
+Leigh Day's International corruption and whistleblowing team represents individuals working for UK companies, their subsidiaries or UK government entities in an international setting who have been exposed to unethical or corrupt practices and have suffered harm.

-Our team has experience representing professionals across a range of sectors who have suffered serious adverse consequences to their careers because they have been embroiled in unethical or unlawful practices overseas.
-We fight fearlessly for our clients and recently set a ground-breaking legal precedent, which has afforded much needed protection to overseas workers who fall outside the scope of the existing UK whistleblowing legislation.
+Our team has experience representing professionals across a range of sectors who have suffered serious adverse career consequences because they have been embroiled in unethical or unlawful practices overseas.
+We fight fearlessly for our clients and recently set a ground-breaking legal precedent, which has afforded much-needed protection to overseas workers who fall outside the scope of the existing UK whistleblowing legislation.

 Our International corruption and whistleblowing team acts for individuals against some of the world's largest corporations.
 We are dedicated to ensuring access to justice for individuals who might otherwise not have the financial means to pursue their cases in the English courts.